hugosandsjo/OddityOasis/README.md

 # Oddity Oasis

 A website for the bored.
 Get todays fun fact or a random fact.
-After a few buttonclicks the site will suggest an acitivity
+After a few buttonclicks the site will suggest an activity

 # Installation